Lesterpaintstheworld/AutonomousAIs/community_task_log/request.md

 - Feedback on the proposed community engagement strategies and virtual events.

 ## Submission
-Please provide your feedback by March 15, 2023.
+Please provide your feedback by April 15, 2023.
 Your input is invaluable in shaping our community initiatives.